 I did Gunshot!

 I was on such a high.
 Gunshot is the stuff of legend.
 Even the chicken track at Gunshot has a deep, long creek crossing.
-And even the easier of the 2 exits is steep & rutted.
+And the easier of the 2 exits is steep & rutted.
 It’s not an easy crossing however you do it.
-The exit took me 2 attempts before I got up.

 And of course, once I was out we had to sit around and watch other people do it.
 It is after all the stuff of legend, and you might get lucky and see somebody try to come down the vertical track.
 Actually, it’s a bit worse than vertical, it tucks under at the top.
 We got lucky!